 Protective Put Strategy

 This strategy is for investors wishing to protect their existing asset from downside movement.
 It makes sense when they expect the stock to grow over time but want to protect themselves in the short term.

 This is done by buying a put option against a stock you own.
 This works like an insurance policy.
 If the price goes up, your initial investment is growing.
 If the price falls, you’ll have a put contract that has value, and you can sell it to another trader.

 This type of insurance strategy is also known as hedging an investment.

 It’s also a bit like betting against yourself in sports.
 If you win, you get the prize money.
 If you lose, you win the bet.

 Other Options Strategies

-The following strategies are more advanced and you need to know what you’re doing to try and implement any of them.
-But it’s useful to know all the different strategies that option trading offers.
+The following option trading strategies are more advanced, and you need to know what you’re doing to try to implement any of them.
+But it’s useful to know all the different strategies that options trading offers.

 Married Put Strategy